Hiburger/Hiburger/README.md

 ## `whoami`

-I am a Junior (AKA Apprentice i guess) **"IT Infrastructure & Operations Specialist"** at [Infomaniak Network SA — The Ethical Cloud](https://infomaniak.com).
+I am an Apprentice **"IT Infrastructure & Operations Specialist"** at [Infomaniak Network SA — The Ethical Cloud](https://infomaniak.com).
 My journey in tech started (many many years ago!) with a passion for all things computers, from IT equipment to a growing curiosity for ML.

-- 💻 Currently learning: **Python**, **Bash**, **Go**, **React** ...and more!
+- 💻 Currently learning: **Python**, **Bash**, **Go**, ...and more!
-- 🛠️ Stuff I kinda know: Linux, GNU Linux, "infrastructure", PM, hardware, basic coding, ML fundamentals.
+- 🛠️ Stuff I _kinda_ know: Linux, GNU Linux, "infrastructure", PM, hardware, basic coding, ML fundamentals.
 I also know how to use a computer! :D
 - 🧠 Interests: All things tech, cloud, ethical computing, AI, and FOSS.
-- 📸 I enjoy taking photos with my GoPro HERO 12 or my Pixel 9 Pro XL.
+- 📸 I enjoy taking photos with my GoPro HERO 12, Nikon D7000, or my Pixel 9 Pro XL.
-- 💖 Loooove to support the FSF, OSI, GNU, Mozilla and projects like that because that's how tech should be
+- 💖 I support the FSF, OSI, GNU, Mozilla and projects like that because that's how tech should be
 - 📱 Rooting phones, tablets, amazon echo shows, ... i'd say anything atp.
 Maybe even a dishwasher.

 ## 🌱 What I'm Working On